-Although at first glance, it might seem like this roundabout is more dangerous than a regular intersection that requires people to physically stop and look, many studies such as those conducted by the Insurance Institute for Highway Safety IIHS, show a dramatic drop in collisions, specifically thos with injuries and fatalities.
-They also save drivers a lot of time.
+Although at first glance, it might seem like a roundabout is more dangerous than a regular intersection that requires people to physically stop and look.
+Many studies, including those conducted by the Insurance Institute for Highway Safety IIHS, show a dramatic drop in collisions, specifically those with injuries and fatalities.
+Even better, drivers have saved a ton of time using roundabouts.

 As you approach a roundabout, you will see signs letting you know it’s coming and what to expect.
 Many roundabouts, especially multi-lane roundabouts, have depictions of the roundabout itself so you can see what lane to drive in to get off at your desired exit.
 It might also show a bike or pedestrian lane if the roundabout has one.

-There might be a posted speed limit sign before you get into the roundabout, it’s usually between 15-30 mph.
+There might be a posted speed limit sign before you enter the roundabout, which is usually between 15-30 mph.
 Even if there is no sign, slow down before entering and while driving through a roundabout.
 There’s no need to rush through since you’re already saving time without a stop light.
 It’s also important to be mindful of possible pedestrians walking by or other cars that may be entering the roundabout with you.

 Since all traffic drives one way through the circle, yielding to other cars and bikes is fairly simple.
 Slow down as you approach the circle and look to the left for oncoming traffic.

-Although traffic is only coming from the left, there are usually bike or pedestrian lanes so it is wise to take an extra moment to look all around in order to avoid hitting someone trying to cross the road in the wrong direction.
+Although traffic is only coming from the left, there are usually bike or pedestrian lanes so it is wise to take an extra moment to look all around in order to avoid coming into contact with someone trying to cross the road in the wrong direction.

 Once there is an opening in traffic, safely merge into the flow and follow the circle along as far as you need to.
 Here are some things to keep into consideration while actually driving in the roundabout:

-Once you see it is all clear, take your exit and continue on your day.
+Once the coast is clear, take your exit and continue on to your destination.

-Now that you know how to properly navigate through the dreaded roundabout, you can see it’s not as daunting as it appears at first glance.
+Now that you know how to properly navigate through the dreaded roundabout, you can see it’s not as daunting as it appears to be.
 It will in fact save you time and is considerably safer than any other type of intersection.